 The Office of Student Affairs maintains partnerships with local providers for counseling, mental health and related supportive services.
-Questions about counseling and mental health services should be addressed to the Dean of Students at 212.353.4130 or at firstname.lastname@example.org.
+Questions about counseling and mental health services should be addressed to Chris Chamberlin, Dean of Students, at 212.353.4130 or at firstname.lastname@example.org.

 Students in Crisis

-Students in crisis should seek immediate help by calling 911 or going to the nearest Emergency Department.
+Students in crisis should seek immediate help by calling 911 or by visiting the nearest Emergency Room.